 The end of the year is typically a time for reflection and it’s also a time of renewed excitement and hope for the coming year.
 So it’s the perfect time to sit down and make your resolutions.

 Take a day out of the office, visit Starbucks or whatever local coffee shop you love and turn your cell phone off.
 Just focus on reviewing this part year and planning for the coming year.
-It’s one of the best ways to spend a day and your business next year will thank you for the time you spent now.
+It’s one of the best ways to spend a day with your team and your business next year will thank you for the time you spent now.